 Most of the best bifolding doors come with up to 7 or 8 panels making them suitable for big door sizes and openings.
 However, it is worth looking at products engineered to create faceted or open corner bifolding doors as well.

 For example, Origin, Schuco, Reynaers, Smart Systems and others offer bifolding doors with a built-in moveable corner post.
-The moveable corner post lets you design open corner bifolding doors which look great.
+The moveable corner post lets you design open corner bifolding doors that look great.
 There are also frameless glass doors with a manually removable corner post offering fully glazed slide and turn doors for large openings.

 The SUNFLEX door is one system enabling curved and faceted bifolding doors as well as three different threshold options.
 SUNFLEX doors are also one of the thinnest on the market.
 The better the engineering behind the system, the more you can demand from the bifolding door.
 You’ll also find these open corner designs with more mid-range brands too such as Smart Systems products and those designed by Aluk.

 Bifolding door sizes at more than six metres may end up with a visible joint.
 Usually, this is in the horizontal sections of the door frame and the cill.
 Do not assume there is a mistake or wrongly made doors.